New York Times edits Biden sexual assault coverage, deletes references to past inappropriate 'hugs, kisses and touching'

 Observed Reason's Robby Soave: "New York Times story about Tara Reade’s sexual assault allegation against Biden is harsher toward Trump."

 Biden, who has previously said that women leveling misconduct accusations should be presumptively believed, has largely gone unchallenged by the media concerning Reade's claim.
+Biden has acknowledged that he needs to change his behavior towards women, saying, "I get it."

 Reade has come forward before — last year, when multiple women emerged claiming inappropriate touching by Biden.
 Reade, at the time, claimed Biden put his hands on her shoulders and rubbed his fingers up and down her neck, but was unable to gain traction on her story aside from an article in a local newspaper.

 But in late March, Reade told a far more graphic account, with different and more serious details, raising the allegation to the level of sexual assault.

 Reade’s story first resurfaced in an article in The Intercept.
 She then was interviewed by podcast host Katie Halper.

 There, Reade claimed that in 1993, she was asked by a more senior member of Biden’s staff to bring the then-senator his gym bag near the Capitol building, which led to the encounter in question.

 “He greeted me, he remembered my name, and then we were alone.
 It was the strangest thing,” Reade told Halper.
 “There was no like, exchange really.
 He just had me up against the wall.”